Top 10 History Tours in Britain

 From the 5,000 year old prehistoric monument that is Stonehenge, to the Georgian splendour of Bath and right up to the swinging 1960s of downtown Liverpool, we have found an historic era to suit everybody.

-Some of the tours you can organise yourself, others are so well planned that you can discover ‘England in a Day’… and that even includes enjoying a champagne reception served in Shakespeare‘s garden.
+Some of the tours you can organise yourself, others are so well planned that you can discover ‘England in One Day’… and that even includes enjoying a sparkling wine reception served in Shakespeare‘s schoolroom.

 So, in no special order:

-The ideal short tour for anyone looking to make the most of their brief visit to England… This twelve-hour day tour departs early morning from London’s Victoria Coach Station in order to explore the mysterious prehistoric monument that is Stonehenge.
+The ideal short tour for anyone looking to make the most of their brief visit to England… This full-day tour departs early morning from London’s Victoria Coach Station in order to explore the mysterious prehistoric monument that is Stonehenge.

-The Discover England in One Day Tour then goes on to visit to the historic Georgian city of Bath before a scenic drive through the heart of the picturesque Cotswolds leads to the charming market town of Stratford-upon-Avon.
-Once there, enjoy a champagne reception complete with strawberry scones in the garden at Shakespeare’s birthplace.
+The England in One Day Tour then goes on to visit to the historic Georgian city of Bath before a scenic drive through the heart of the picturesque Cotswolds leads to the charming market town of Stratford-upon-Avon.
+Once there, enjoy a sparkling wine reception complete with scones, at Shakespeare’s schoolroom.

-This full day tour of London is the ideal way to see the best historic sites the capital has to offer.
+This full-day private and bespoke tour of London is the ideal way to see the best historic sites the capital has to offer.

 A collection of 15 sightseeing tours that unlock the past, with specialist guides to help to bring the nation’s history to life.